 San Antonio: For help with medical bills, check out Comal Care, CareLink, and the Christian Assistance Ministry (for prescription drug help).

 San Diego: The Patient Aid Program offers emergency financial assistance to blood cancer patients in active treatment.
 You can also apply for a SAFE grant to try and get funding for doctor’s bills you owe money on (as well as various other bills).

-San Jose: You can get routine medical and dental checkups free through the San Jose City Team.
-Learn about financial assistance programs for medical treatments from the Santa Clara Valley Medical Center.
+San Jose: Learn about financial assistance programs for medical treatments from the Santa Clara Valley Medical Center.

 Emergency Financial Help for Veterans